babbling-brook/streambed/protected/documentation/FrameworkOverview.md

                                     // (also see /protected/views/Shared)
 /protected/views/Public/Layouts     // Site furniture views.
 /protected/views/Public/Layouts/ClientType
-                                    // Site furniture views that are for a specific type of client website.
+                                    // Site furniture views that are for a specific type of client.
 /protected/views/Public/Page        // Views for specific pages.
 /protected/views/Ring               // Views for the ring sub domain of datastores.
 /protected/views/Scientia           // Views for the scientia sub domain of datastores.